Diamond Cost Calculator: Determining The Value of A Diamond

 Calculating Diamond Price Per Carat

-When it comes to how much is a diamond worth, it is important to note that they are all priced by carat weight, which is the unit of weight for diamonds.
-However, a two carat diamond is not necessarily worth double the price of a one carat diamond.
+When it comes to how much is a diamond worth, it's important to note that they are all priced by carat weight, which is the unit of weight for diamonds.
+However, a two carat diamond is not worth double the price of a one carat diamond.
 That’s because a high quality, brilliant cut two carat diamond is rarer than a one carat diamond.

 Now, not all diamonds have the same price per carat, as discussed above.
 Other factors can increase or decrease the price of a diamond.
 A diamond’s rarity and market supply and demand are other factors.